 The table below lists the most common conditions that can cause polychromasia.
 More information about each condition and how they affect RBC production follows the table.

 |Underlying condition||Effect on RBC production|

-Hemolytic anemia is a type of anemia that occurs when your body can’t produce RBCs as quickly as they’re being destroyed.
+Hemolytic anemia is a type of anemia that occurs when your body cannot produce RBCs as quickly as they’re being destroyed.

 Paroxysmal nocturnal hemoglobinuria (PNH)

-Paroxysmal nocturnal hemoglobinuria (PNH) is a rare blood disorder that causes hemolytic anemia, blood clots, and bone marrow dysfunction.
+Paroxysmal nocturnal hemoglobinuria (PNH) is a rare blood disease that causes hemolytic anemia, blood clots, and bone marrow dysfunction.

 With this disease, RBC turnover is most affected by hemolytic anemia.
 Bone marrow dysfunction may also cause the body to overcompensate and release RBCs early.
 Both can lead to polychromasia on blood smear results.

 Not all cancers affect RBC turnover.
 However, blood cancers can greatly affect the health of your blood cells.

 Certain blood cancers, such as leukemia, start in the bone marrow and can greatly influence RBC production.